 Plus, a lot of the wild successes of publishing have come out of left field, as far as categories are concerned.
 So there’s something to be said for originality influencing the market, not the other way around.

-The Perfect Blend of Writing Trends and Timelessness
+The Perfect Blend of Publishing Trends and Timelessness

 What kind of writer are you when it comes to paying attention to publishing trends?
 Do you let it dictate, or do you follow your heart and then see if there’s a spot for what you’ve created?
 Or are you a little bit of both?